Leopard Danio (Danio Rerio) Species Profile & Care Guide

-They inhabit fresh, still water in the lower reaches of ponds, streams, ditches, and canals which usually contain rocky substrate and shaded areas with silty, dense vegetation.
+They inhabit fresh, still water in the lower reaches of ponds, streams, ditches, and canals, usually containing rocky substrate and shaded areas with silty, dense vegetation.

 Their habitats depend on the time of year.
-In the wet season, you will find them in large numbers in rice paddies and seasonal pools where they will feed and spawn.
+You will find them in large numbers in rice paddies and seasonal pools in the wet season, where they will feed and spawn.

 After this, the adults will migrate back to the faster moving waters in which the young will follow them once they have reached maturity.

-Leopard Danios require a balanced diet which should include pelleted or flake foods, plant-based foods, and occasional live, freeze-dried and frozen food.
+Leopard Danios require a balanced diet that includes pelleted or flake foods, plant-based foods, and occasional live, freeze-dried and frozen food.

 Breeding the Leopard Danio

 Breeding Leopard Danios is relatively easy.
 You will need a breeding tank with shallow water, plenty of fine-leaved plants such as java moss or equivalent.
 A spawning mesh or pebbles on the bottom of the tank also works well, as this will allow eggs to fall through and be protected from the adults who will happily eat their eggs.

 The most reliable way to obtain a mating couple would be to start with half a dozen or so young Leopard Danios in the tank and allow them to choose their mates.

 It is a good idea to raise the breeding tank's temperature by a few degrees higher than what they usually have, and this will trigger spawning.

 Once spawning is completed, the female will lay a few hundred eggs on the plants or the substrate, and the male will fertilise them.
 At this point, you should remove the parents to avoid losing the eggs.